Yishan Wong

 Yishan Wong (Huáng Yìshān (黄易山)) is an American engineer and entrepreneur who was CEO of Reddit from March 2012 until his resignation in November 2014.
-With Niniane Wang he is also co-founder of the Mountain View coworking space Sunfire Offices, and an advisor at Quora.
-Since April 2011, Wong has been a contributing editor at Forbes magazine.
+With Niniane Wang he is also co-founder of the Mountain View coworking space Sunfire Offices, and was an advisor at Quora.
+Wong was briefly a contributing blogger to Forbes magazine.

 Career

 PayPal and Facebook

 Wong worked as a senior engineering manager at PayPal from 2001 to 2005.
 He is a member of PayPal's early group of employees known collectively as the PayPal Mafia.
 In 2005, he joined Facebook as a director of engineering on projects including crowd translation.
-Before leaving Facebook in 2010, he took a liking to Reddit and began posting there.
+Before leaving Facebook in 2010, he became an active Reddit user and posted often.

 Reddit CEO

 After three months of talks with Reddit in late 2011, Wong was offered the position of CEO, an offer which he claims friends met with "uproarious laughter".

-In 2012, when asked about various controversial Reddit communities, Wong said that the site should provide a platform to objectionable content, saying "We will not ban legal content even if we find it odious or if we personally condemn it."
-In 2013, he hired Ellen Pao to the board of Reddit as the Vice President of Business Development and Strategic Partnerships and would later recommend her as CEO.
+In 2012, when asked about various controversial Reddit communities, Wong said that the site should offer a platform for objectionable content: "We will not ban legal content even if we find it odious or if we personally condemn it."
+In 2013, he hired Ellen Pao as the Vice President of Business Development and Strategic Partnerships and later recommended her as CEO.

-In 2014, Wong took the unusual step of deriding a previous employee who complained about the circumstances surrounding his termination in an AMA.
-One month later, Reddit board member and YC president Sam Altman announced that Wong was leaving after being unable to garner support for a proposal to move the Reddit office from San Francisco to Daly City.
-Reportedly, Wong "stopped showing up at the office" when the board ignored his demand.
+In 2014, Reddit board member and YC president Sam Altman announced that Wong was leaving the company, after being unable to garner support for a proposal to move the Reddit office from San Francisco to Daly City.
+Reportedly, Wong "stopped showing up at the office" when the board of directors ignored his proposal.
 Wong, who thought newer employees would prefer to work in a less expensive area, stated that before the disagreement he had considered leaving due to an abundance of stress.

 Terraformation

-In 2017, Wong founded Terraformation to combat climate change through reforestation.
+In 2020, Wong founded Terraformation to combat global warming through reforestation.

 Personal life

 Wong is a graduate of Mounds View High School in Arden Hills, Minnesota, and of Carnegie Mellon University in Pittsburgh, Pennsylvania.
-He is married to Kimberly Algeri-Wong who holds a Master of Fine Arts in screenwriting.
+He is married to Kimberly Algeri-Wong, who holds a Master of Fine Arts in screenwriting.

 Wong supported Barack Obama and spoke favorably about Obama's familiarity with the Internet.
-In 2015, Wong suggested that he might leave the technology industry.